2012 United States Senate elections: Indiana

 "I know there are some who disagree and I respect their point of view but I believe that life begins at conception.
 The only exception I have to have an abortion is in that case of the life of the mother.
-I just struggled with it myself for a long time but I came to realize: "Life is that gift from God that I think even if life begins in that horrible situation of rape, that it is something that God intended to happen"."
+I just struggled with it myself for a long time but I came to realize: "Life is that gift from God that I think even if life begins in that horrible situation of rape, that it is something that God intended to happen."

-Media speculated that this could affect the outcome of the Senate race and Presidential race and multiple sources noted the similarities with the rape and pregnancy statement controversies in the 2012 United States elections.
+Media speculated that this could affect the outcome of the Senate race and Presidential race, and multiple sources noted the similarities with the rape and pregnancy statement controversies in the 2012 United States elections.

 Responding to the criticism, Mourdock issued a statement saying: "God creates life, and that was my point.
 God does not want rape, and by no means was I suggesting that he does.
 Rape is a horrible thing, and for anyone to twist my words otherwise is absurd and sick."
 He was later quoted at a press conference also saying: "I believe God controls the universe.
 I don't believe biology works in an uncontrolled fashion."
 He however refused to issue an apology, even while prominent Republicans, including Sen. John McCain, called for him to do so.

 On election night Donnelly won by about six percent.
-Donnelly performed well in Marion County, home of Indianapolis.
+He performed well in Marion County, home of Indianapolis.
 Donnelly also won areas with major college campuses, such as Indiana University in Bloomington, Purdue University in Lafayette.
 Mourdock performed well, as expected in the Indianapolis suburbs, such as Hamilton County.
 Mourdock conceded defeat to Donnelly at around 11:30 P.M.
 EST.